jemdhb/QAA/QAA_lab_notebook.md

 I spent almost an hour looking for a consensus genome file on ensembl, and I could not find it.

-I decided to look through PS8 (where we last used STAR) and I checked my input file there `NAME HERE`
+I decided to look through PS8 (where we last used STAR) and I checked my input file there and found it contained the phrase "primary_assembly"

 When I searched for this in my current directory I realized that this primary_assembly was already there
 ![l](general_info/how_could_I_miss_it.png)